-One part of that was that it was super easy to rank well on Google and Youtube back then, so all I had to do was write weekly blog posts, and make simple low budget videos of me talking for 10 minutes, and people found me.
+A part of that was that it was super easy to rank well on Google and Youtube back then, so all I had to do was write weekly blog posts, and make simple low-budget videos of me talking for 10 minutes, and people found me.
 That was my one marketing method.
 I barely did social media and I certainly didn’t do any networking.

 But what I realize now is that the magic wasn’t in Google (or any other marketing method I could have done, for that matter).
 It was all in my brand.
 Google sure helped, but marketing only gets people there – it’s your brand that gets them to stay.
 It’s your brand that inspires them to buy.